-researches at the university of hong kong (HKU) and of the swire institute of marine science (SWIMS) have 3D-printed clay structures that aim to rescue corals found in the waters of hong kong. called the reformative coral habitats, the project aims to install massive 3D-printed terracotta tiles measuring 65 cm in diameter and weighing around 20 kg that will help corals anchor and grow.
+researches at the university of hong kong (HKU) and of the swire institute of marine science (SWIMS) have 3D-printed clay and terracotta structures that aim to rescue corals found in the waters of hong kong. called the reformative coral habitats, the project aims to install massive 3D-printed terracotta tiles measuring 65 cm in diameter and weighing around 20 kg that will help corals anchor and grow.

 reformative coral habitats these 3D-printed terracotta tiles are being used to rejuvenate hong kong's coral reefs